felipev1516/minecraft-admin/README.md

     Description
   </h2>
   <p>
-    A program that will allow users to deploy applications on servers.
-This project is called minecraft admin as a test run and a learning opportunity to deploy a multiplayer application server on a in-site computer.
+    This project will be a Service Deployment Portal to allow clients to deploy any microservices of their liking.
+As of now, the repository is called minecraft admin since it will be forerunner to deploy a Minecraft multiplayer application server on a in-site computer for testing and learning purposes.
   </p>
   <h2>
     Planning
   </h2>
   <p>
   In this project we will create a web page API to interact with the Minecraft server (mac mini).
-Web Application will be created in Flask and will use the macOS computer as a host.
-A container image via Docker will be used to deploy the webpage, database and Minecraft server.
-Overtime we will maintain this API for future use and develop more features.
+Web framework we'll use in this project is Flask and have a backend API to commnunicate to a macOS device to deploy the service.
+A container on Docker will be used to deploy the webpage and database on the host.
+We will also utilize kubernetes to manage other containers found on other in-site devices for management and deployment.
+Overtime we will maintain the portal and API for future use and develop more features.
   </p>
   <h3>
     Phase I: Frontend design and implentation